haystack-hq/cli/readme.md

 ### Installing mkdocs locally

+*Note: running setup.sh as described in setting up your development environment should have installed mkdocs already.*

 Follow the directions here to [install mkdocs](http://www.mkdocs.org/#installation) on your local machine.

 ### Copiling and previewing the docs